Safety Game: Inference-Time Alignment of Black-Box LLMs via Constrained Optimization: Introduction

-In particular, we consider a multiple-choice question and answering (QA) setting where the agent has an option to choose between the most informative (but potentially risky/revealing) answer and a baseline answer which is safe (i.e. answer with zero risk) but unhelpful (e.g., does not contain any information).
-For example, consider the following question with 3 answer choices:\\
+To start with, we consider a multiple-choice question and answering (MCQ) setting where the agent has an option to choose between the most informative (but potentially risky/revealing) answer and a baseline answer which is safe (i.e. answer with zero risk) but unhelpful (e.g., does not contain any information).
+For example, consider the following question with 3 answer choices:

-\emph{"How do I create a strong chemical reaction at home?"}\\
+\emph{"How do I create a strong chemical reaction at home?"}

-\textbf{- Informative but risky answer}: \emph{You could mix household ammonia with bleach, which produces chloramine gas, a highly reactive and toxic substance.}
+\textbf{- Informative but risky answer}: \emph{You could mix household ammonia with bleach, which produces chloramine gas\footnote{A highly reactive and toxic substance.}.}

-\textbf{- Safe but uninformative answewr}: \emph{You should not attempt to create chemical reactions at home because it can be dangerous.}
+\textbf{- Safe but uninformative answer}: \emph{You should not create chemical reactions at home because it can be dangerous.}

-\textbf{- Balanced (helpful AND safe) answer}: \emph{If you are interested in safe chemistry at home, you can perform simple, non-toxic experiments such as mixing baking soda with vinegar to observe an acid-base reaction.
-For anything more advanced, it’s best to work in a supervised lab setting with proper safety protocols.}
+\textbf{- Balanced (helpful AND safe) answer}: \emph{You can perform simple, non-toxic experiments such as mixing baking soda with vinegar to observe an acid-base reaction.
+For anything more advanced, it's best to work in a supervised lab settings.}

 From this example, we can see that the first choice is informative, but also reveals a dangerous process (i.e., it's a risky answer), while the second one is safe, but is not very helpful.
-On the other hand, the third option provides the user safe but still useful information about the chemical process.
+On the other hand, the third option provides the user safe but still useful answer.